apps-for-linux/apps-for-linux.github.io/src/content/blog/mendeley.md

 ---
 title: "Mendeley"
+description: |
-summary: "Mendeley Reference Manager simplifies your workflow, so you can focus on achieving your goals"
+ "Mendeley Reference Manager simplifies your workflow, so you can focus on achieving your goals"
 date: 2025-03-10T00:00:00Z
 categories: ["Productivity"]
 authors: